|Nutritional Guidelines (per serving)|

 Enchiladas and the practice of rolling tortillas date back to Mayan times in Mexico.
 People in the Valley of Mexico first ate corn tortillas filled with fish.
 Today, combinations include beans, cheese, meat, potatoes, and vegetables.

-This vegetarian enchilada recipe with tofu and cheese is very basic, but is a great recipe to try if you want to pop some enchiladas in the oven in less than ten minutes.
+This vegetarian enchilada recipe with tofu and cheese is fairly basic but is a great recipe to try if you want to pop some enchiladas in the oven in less than ten minutes.
 You can always toss in a can of black olives, or throw in some leftover precooked veggies as well.

 Pre-heat oven to 350 F.

-In a large pan, crumble the tofu and sautee in olive oil with taco seasoning or chili powder until lightly golden brown and coated with spices.
+In a large pan, crumble the tofu and sauté in olive oil with taco seasoning or chili powder until lightly golden brown and coated with spices.

 Place a few spoonfuls of the tofu mixture in each flour tortilla.
 Roll up and place in baking dish, stacking each enchilada closely.